derrickreimer/sequenced/README.md

 # Sequenced

 Sequenced is a simple Rails 3 plugin that generates scoped sequential IDs for ActiveRecord models.
-This gem provides an `acts_as_sequenced` macro that automatically assigns a unique, sequential ID to the model.
+This gem provides an `acts_as_sequenced` macro that automatically assigns a unique, sequential ID to each record.
 This ID is not a replacement for the database primary key, but rather adds another way to retrieve the object without exposing the primary key.